wp-plugins/cms-tree-page-view/readme.txt

 Tags: page, pages, posts, custom posts, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.4
 Tested up to: 3.5
-Stable tag: 1.2.1
+Stable tag: 1.2.2

 Adds a tree view of all pages & custom posts.
-Get a great overview + options to drag & drop to reorder and option to add multiple pages at once.
+Get a great overview + options to drag & drop to reorder & option to add multiple pages at once.

 == Description ==

 Adds a CMS-like tree overview of all your pages and custom posts to WordPress - much like the view often found in a page-focused CMS.

 Within this tree you can edit pages, view pages, add pages, search pages, and drag and drop pages to rearrange the order.

 CMS Tree Page View is a good alternative to plugins such as pageMash, WordPress Page Tree